• Skip to primary navigation

 Jill Colonna

 Quick and easy recipe for Scotch Pancakes.
-Although I have added chestnut flour for a Corsican twist with orange, this can be replaced with the regular (or wholemeal) flour.
+Made with simple, basic ingredients of flour, sugar, an egg, milk and a pinch of salt with an optional Corsican twist of orange and chestnut flour.
 Also known as drop scones, as the batter is so thick it should just drop from a spoon.

 5 from 3 votes